lucasrocali/vdocipher-react-native/README.md

 React native library for integrating vdocipher android sdk into your react native app.

-## Try
+## Try the demo app

-To run the example react native app included in this repo, clone this repo to your development machine, and run the example app:
+To run the example react-native app included in this repo, clone this repo to your development machine, and run the example app:

 `$ mkdir vdocipher-react-native && cd vdocipher-react-native`